tulir/zeroconfig/README.md

 # Some types have additional custom configuration
 writers:
 # `stdout` and `stderr` write to the corresponding standard IO streams.
+# They have no custom configuration fields, the extra fields below showcase the fields that can be added to any writer.
 - # The type of writer.
   type: stdout
   # The format to write.
 Available formats are json, pretty and pretty-colored.
 Defaults to json.